Complex Issues. Expert advice.

 It is not compulsory to sell assets.
 If one party wants to keep the family home, for example, and can do so, then a formal valuation will normally be seen as acceptable evidence of the worth of the property.

-Quinn & Scattini Lawyers’ expert Family Law Team can assess your individual situation in accordance with the Act, provide expert guidance in negotiations with your former partner, offer practical and experienced advice if appearing before the Court is unavoidable, and provide you with the best possible representation if court-ordered agreements are required.
-With over 40 years’ experience, Q&S’s Family Law Team are experts in the family law field.
-The Team also boasts two Accredited Family Law Specialists.
+Quinn & Scattini Lawyers’ expert Family Law Team can assess your individual situation in accordance with the Act, provide expert guidance in negotiations with your former partner, offer practical and experienced advice if appearing before the court is unavoidable, and provide you with the best legal representation if court-ordered agreements are required.
+With over 40 years’ experience, our Family Law Team are experts in the family law field.
+The team also boasts an Accredited Family Law Specialist.